 If you disagree with your insurer's decision about your ability to work or your entitlement to weekly payments after a work related injury or illness, you can apply for a review by us.

 First, you need to make sure you have asked the insurer to carry out an internal review of their decision.
 If you still disagree with the insurer after the internal review, you can apply to our workers compensation merit review service (MRS) for a merit review of the decision.

 We have created an easy-to-use online portal where you can submit an application (and supporting documents) to have the decision reviewed by us, and follow its progress to completion.

 This is called lodging an application for 'merit review'.
-All you have to do is click on one of the two buttons below.
+All you have to do is click the button below to log in to the merit review portal.
 You can still submit a paper application form if you prefer.

 Before using the portal there are some things you need to know:

 In general terms a work capacity decision is a decision by an insurer about whether you can work, for how long and at what type of work, which has an impact on the types of entitlement you can receive.